tbro/imagenav/README.md

 ## display

-You man need to export your display. `:1` may or may not be correct depending on your system.
+You may need to export your display. `:1` may or may not be correct depending on your system.

 	export DISPLAY=:1